-While the Instant Pot country ribs "as is" are low carb since you don't use much sweetener, as written there are 5 net carbs per 4 ounces serving.
-You can make it completely without sugar by using a sugar-free pork rub and a BBQ sauce that doesn't add sugar either.
+While the Instant Pot country ribs are low carb since you don't use much sweetener, as written there are 5 net carbs per 4 ounces serving.
+You can make it completely without brown sugar by using a sugar-free pork rub and a BBQ sauce that doesn't add sugar either.

 Country pork ribs are mostly meat and have much less fat than ribs.
-People generally cook their instant pot pork country ribs in that fall-off-the "bone" fashion until the meat is very soft.
+People generally cook their instant pot pork country ribs in that fall-off-the-bone until the meat is very soft.

 More Rib Recipes

 - Air fryer country style ribs